ChrisHagan/lift-clojurescript/README.md

 This plugin is initially based on [play-clojurescript](https://bitbucket.org/jmhofer/play-clojurescript).

 play-clojurescript is a [ClojureScript](https://github.com/clojure/clojurescript) 'compiled asset plugin' for Play 2.3.x It is similar to the other built-in compilers.

-ClojureScript files placed under `app/assets` will be compiled to JavaScript files.
+This plugin deviates by not requiring the Play chain and compiling main/cljs to JavaScript files.

 ## Installation

 Add the plugin and the repository to your application's `project/plugins.sbt`:

-    addSbtPlugin("io.github.petro-rudenko" % "play-clojurescript" % "0.0.2")
+    addSbtPlugin("io.github.ChrisHagan" % "lift-clojurescript" % "0.0.1")

-This adds the ClojureScript asset compiler to your Play project. `*.cljs` files beneath `app/assets` will then be automatically compiled to `*.js` and `*.min.js` files.
-Files starting with `_`-character will be left out from compilation as per Play convention.
+This adds the ClojureScript asset compiler to your project. `*.cljs` files beneath `main/cljs` will then be automatically compiled to `*.js` and `*.min.js` files.

 ## Use clojurescript libraries